Hospice Care - Arranging for Hospice Care

 information near your telephone.

-Ensure that your family will get the support they need after you
+It's also important to make sure that your family will get the support they need after you

 about support group meetings, bereavement counseling opportunities, and other

-services that the hospice program may provide after a loved one dies.
+services that the hospice program may provide.